- Young actress on "Modern Family" is under temporary guardianship

-(CNN) -- The mother of "Modern Family" star Ariel Winter denied allegations that she abused the 14-year-old actress and said the allegations stem from the young actress wanting to continue to date an 18-year-old man.
+The mother of "Modern Family" star Ariel Winter is denying allegations that she abused the 14-year-old actress.

 Winter, whose real name is Ariel W. Workman, stars as Alex Dunphy in the ABC comedy series.

-A lawyer filed a petition on behalf of Gray on October 3, alleging Winter was the victim of ongoing physical abuse, insults about her weight, deprivation of food and attempts to "sexualize" the minor.
-Guardianship with Gray was necessary to protect Winter from further abuse, lawyer Michael Kretzmer said in the document.
+The lawyer filed a petition on behalf of Gray on October 3, alleging Winter was the victim of ongoing physical abuse, insults about her weight, deprivation of food and attempts to "sexualize" a minor.
+Guardianship with Gray was necessary to protect Winter from further abuse, Kretzmer said in the document.

-A judge has previously ruled that Workman have no contact with Winter until a November 20 hearing on the matter.
+A judge ruled that Chris Workman have no contact with Winter until a November 20 hearing on the matter.

 CNN was unable to reach Chris Workman for comment Thursday.